aanhtran01/FindInstagramUnfollowers/readme.txt

 Anh Tran

 ## JavaScript API References
 The creation of the instagram_followers_data_api.js was referenced from https://www.youtube.com/watch?v=sjIBN05k7Ew

+## Possible future updates, streamline instagram_followers_data_api.js to download the csv files directly to your working directory (should be a relatively easy fix)